heyitsnovi/LightWeight/README.md

 ```
 Wait until all packages gets installed.

-After Installation configure the .env file with your database credentials and  PROJECT_BASEURL
+After Installation configure the .env file with your database credentials and  PROJECT_BASEURL.
+Please modify these settings according to your set-up.

 ```
 # Please Modify These Settings According To Your Set Up